English | Help | Sign in

 2. Under Page Type, choose Single Page or Facing Page.
 In the page carousel on the far left, you will be able to see your changes reflected immediately after making a change.

-3. You can also right click or control click on any page in the left-hand carousel to access the same options.
+3. You can also right click or control+click any page in the left-hand carousel to access the same options.

 To modify page type for all your pages: